s13n/cwASIO/README.md

 to the `future()` call should have no effect and return `ASE_SUCCESS` if the driver offers multiinstance support.
 This may be used to check for multiinstance support without setting a name.

+For supporting legacy applications under Windows, there is also the possibility of registering the same driver under several different CLSID values, which get passed to the driver on instantiation.
+This can be used to select a different default name for each CLSID passed.

+Note that there are four combinations involving host applications and drivers that may or may not support multiinstance:

+1. Legacy application uses legacy driver (on Windows only).\
+   Only a single instance of the driver can be used, and only one entry in the registry can be created for the driver.
+That entry will have the default name of the driver, which can't be changed, because the driver won't understand the `future()` call to change it.
+The legacy application won't set the name with `future()` anyway.
+2. Legacy application uses cwASIO driver (on Windows only).\
+   The driver may control more than one device, and there is a registry entry for each.
+The legacy application can enumerate them in the normal way.
+The legacy application won't use `future()` to set the instance name, so the driver will have to use a different default name for each instance.
+The way to do that is by using different CLSID entries in each registry entry, i.e. to register in COM the same driver DLL under several different CLSID values.
+   The driver needs to have a built-in table that maps those CLSID values to default names.
+It would be up to the driver manufacturer to come up with a fixed list of CLSIDs for as many parallel instances as the driver is supposed to support.
+On driver instantiation, the CLSID that the application has chosen is passed to the queryInterface() function of the driver as the IID, so the driver has a chance to choose the appropriate default name based on the passed GUID.
+3. cwASIO application uses legacy driver (on Windows only).\
+   The driver will only offer one device, i.e. one registry entry, and it won't support the setting of an instance name through `future()`.
+The application, which will try to set the name with a call to `future()`, will receive an error, telling it that it is working with a legacy driver.
+4. cwASIO application uses cwASIO driver (on all platforms).\
+   There can be multiple registry entries for one driver, corresponding to multiple devices.
+The application instantiates one, and then sets its name with `future()`.
+On Windows, the driver would have chosen the appropriate default name via the IID already, so the call to `future()` would not change anything, except telling the driver that the application is not a legacy application (if that's something the driver would wish to know).
+On Linux, no IID is used, and the application can't be legacy, as this doesn't exist on Linux.
+In fact, on Linux, the call to `future()` to set the instance name is mandatory before calling `init()`.

 ### Multiclient drivers